Cysharp/MemoryPack/README.md

 Serialization info
 ----
-Which members are serialized, you can check IntelliSense in type.
+You can check IntelliSense in type what members are serialized.
 There is an option to write that information to a file at compile time.
 Set `MemoryPackGenerator_SerializationInfoOutputDirectory` as follows.

 ```xml
 <!-- output memorypack serialization info to directory -->